Personhood in Classical Indian Philosophy

 The embodied soul chooses many forms, gross and subtle, based on the qualities belonging to himself, to the actions and to the mind.
 The cause of their combination is found to be still another. (ŚVU 5.
 7, 10, 11)

 The agential conception of persons assumes the Vedic doctrine of karma, so it deserves to a short explication.
 The doctrine of karma has two dimensions: a moral cosmology and a psychological dimension (Phillips 1997, 329).
 According to the thesis of moral cosmology, actions have immediate as well as non-immediate consequences.
 The latter embody a moral dimension: good actions result in rewards, bad actions in punishments in the form of karmic residues which ripen and bear fruit in this lifetime or in future lifetimes.
 According to the psychological thesis, actions create a tendency, a disposition to repeat that act.
 The two dimensions together might seem to entail fatalism, bad actions result in acquisition of bad karmic residues and bad habits that dispose the agent to repeat the same offences with the result that the agent is doomed to inferior rebirths with no possibility of liberation from the cycle of birth and rebirth.
 This impression is mistaken.
 The individual person is free at all times to break the bad habits and perform novel good actions in accordance with duty (dharma) and thereby inculcate the right dispositions that incline the agent to good actions and superior births and finally liberation.
 There is an important caveat though, “duty has to be performed for the sake of duty alone” not because of attachment to pleasures or fruits of actions because that results in bondage of the soul to the material qualities and many different rebirths follow.
 The quality of the deeds, good or bad, determines the kind of embodiment (physical and psychological characteristics, caste), length of life, quality of experiences, dreams and much else that is to be endured by person while it is entrapped in the cycle of birth and rebirth.
 Although the soul is thought of as the controller of the senses, once it is embodied, the qualities of material form have the habit of taking over and driving individual persons on account of their attachments to sensual pleasures.
 And it is on account of the quality of its actions and their karmic fruits, in this birth, that the embodied soul is reborn in (another) new form.
-The only way out of suffering in the perpetual the cycle of birth and rebirth is knowledge the real nature of the individual person and its entanglement in the material world.
+The only way out of suffering in the perpetual cycle of birth and rebirth is knowledge of the real nature of the individual person and its entanglement in the material world.

 The Upaniṣadic philosophers recognize the conception of the self as the pure detached subject of experiences separate and unaffected by the material world (nivṛtti) and the person as an active agent engaged with the material world (pravṛtti).
 The nivṛtti tradition is the exemplified in the later Upaniṣadic renunciant tradition and is also developed by Hindu schools such as the Vedānta and Sāṃkhya-Yoga.
 In contrast the pravṛtti tradition exemplified in the Vedic ritualistic tradition is developed by the Nyāya-Vaiśeṣika and Mīmāṃsā schools.
 This difference in emphasis is also brought out in the various paths to liberation: the path of action (karma yoga) and the path of knowledge (jñāna yoga).
 The nivṛtti tradition stresses the importance of knowledge of the self (ātma-vidyā) sometimes equated with mystical awareness of Brahman (brahma-vidyā).
 This, according to Upaniṣads, is the most promising route to the supreme good, liberation (mokṣa).
 But it is not exclusive or independent of karma yoga, because knowledge of the self will result in transformation of a person’s attitudes towards sensual pleasure and earthly goods, and desires which contribute to action.
 And conversely, the training in karma yoga together with the doctrine of rebirth and transmigration will result in a transformation of how the person views the self.